 The first step to using Rust is to install it.
-You’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.
+We’ll download Rust through

 $.
 You don’t need to type in the

-for commands you should be running as an administrator.
-Lines that don’t start
+#for commands you should be running as an administrator.
+Lines that don’t start with

-$ are typically showing the output of the previous command.
+$are typically showing the output of the previous command.
+Additionally, PowerShell specific examples will use

-If you’re on Linux or a Mac, all you need to do is open a terminal and type this:
+If you’re on Linux or a Mac, open a terminal and enter the following command:

 $ curl https://sh.rustup.rs -sSf | sh